 The procedure you should follow

-Colin could not have deducted the cost of laying the tarmac in his rental income computation since it is capital expenditure.
+Jozef could not have deducted the cost of laying the tarmac in his rental income computation since it is capital expenditure.
 He is treated as if he had received a premium equal to the extra value of his interest in the property immediately after the commencement of the lease.
 The increase in value is agreed to be £3,000 (not the cost of the work) to reflect the wear and tear that the improvement will have suffered by the time the lease falls in and the restating of that reduced amount to present value.
-Colin’s rental income computation must include the following:
+Jozef’s rental income computation must include the following:

 |Deemed premium receivable||£3,000|